metayeti/YABS.js/README.md

 ## Basic usage

-1. Drop `yabs.js` or `build.js` into your project root folder.
+1. Drop `yabs.js` or `build.js` into your project's root folder.
 2. Create a `build.json` file.
 3. Execute with `node yabs.js` or `node build.js`.

-The `build.js` file is a compiled version of `yabs.js`, you can use either.
+The `build.js` file is a compiled version of `yabs.js` - you can use either for your projects.

 YABS.js will default to `build_all.json` or `build.json` (in that order) if the build instructions file is not explicitly provided as a command line parameter.

-To pass a custom build instructions file, simply use a command line parameter: `node yabs.js build_something.json`.
+To pass a custom build instructions file, invoke YABS.js with a parameter: `node yabs.js build_something.json`.

 Only one such parameter will be accepted.
 If you wish to build multiple things in one go, you can use YABS.js in [batch mode](#5-batch-building).

 ## Minimal example

 To demonstrate basic usage, we will need a structure of a basic web application, and we will need a build instructions file.
-The build instructions file is a plain JSON file with some entries, let's name it `build.json` and add the following inside:
+The build instructions file is a plain JSON file with some entries, let's name it `build.json` and write the following inside:

 ```JSON
 {